-Most dishwashers will have an easy-to-find reset button that comes in handy if you accidentally interrupted the appliance mid-cycle.
+There should be an easy-to-find reset button that comes in handy if you accidentally interrupted the appliance mid-cycle.

-Check the drain hose
+Check the Drain Hose

 The ridged drain hose is usually connected to your sink or garbage disposal and can be found by opening the cupboards under your skin.

-Clear your garbage disposal
+Clear your Garbage Disposal

 As mentioned above, your dishwasher drain hose is connected to your garbage disposal.
 Therefore, solving an issue with one will often solve an issue with the other.
 Be sure to follow proper garbage disposal guidelines by flushing it out with cold water after every use and keeping it clean and free of debris.
 Once the water has somewhere to drain, it may stop backing up into the dishwasher.